John Janney

-John Janney (November 8, 1798 – January 5, 1872) was an influential member of the Whig Party in Virginia prior to its demise, delegate to the Virginia General Assembly from Loudoun County and served as President of the Virginia Secession Convention in 1861.
+John Janney (November 8, 1798 – January 5, 1872) was a member of the Whig Party in Virginia prior to its demise, delegate to the Virginia General Assembly from Loudoun County and served as President of the Virginia Secession Convention in 1861.

 Early life

-John Janney was born November 8, 1798 in Alexandria, Virginia to devout Quaker parents.
+John Janney was born November 8, 1798, in Alexandria, Virginia, to devout Quaker parents.
 When Janney was still a boy his parents moved to Goose Creek (present day Lincoln) in Loudoun County where there was a thriving Quaker community.
 Janney attended school at the local meeting house until he was teenager.
 He then left to study law at the county court in Leesburg under Richard Henderson.
-At 18 Janney was admitted to the bar of that court, where he quickly gained the respect of his peers as well as rose through the ranks of the local Whig Party.
+At 18, Janney was admitted to the bar of that court, where he quickly gained the respect of his peers as well as rose through the ranks of the local Whig Party.

 Early career

 In 1831, he helped to draft a bill to abolish slavery in Virginia for the General Assembly.
-Two years later Janney was elected to that body's lower chamber as a delegate from Loudoun, a seat he held until either 1935 or 1845.
+Two years later Janney was elected to that body's lower chamber as a delegate from Loudoun, a seat he held until either 1835 or 1845.

 Despite his work on the abolition bill, Janney bought his first slave in 1834.
 Because Quakers did not allow its members to own slaves, Janney broke with the church and joined the Episcopal Church.

 In 1841, Janney purchased a 580-acre tract of land from Thomas Ludwell Lee II in Loudoun County, Virginia as a summer home.
 That property would eventually be known as Ashburn Farm after it was sold by Janney in 1870.

 Janney became a prominent member of the Virginia chapter of the American Colonization Society, and was its president several times in the 1850s.
 In 1847, Janney was one of three lawyers who defended Nelson Talbott Gant, a freed slave from Leesburg, who was accused of stealing his wife, still a slave, from her owner after the owner had refused to allow Gant to buy her freedom.
 Janney and his colleagues obtained Gant's acquittal by arguing that the bonds of marriage transcended those of slavery.